Skip to main content

 The finish you choose for your engagement or wedding ring can also play a factor in the appearance of the initial scratches.
 With a mirror finish, your ring will eventually develop a bit of a patina and become less shiny.
 With a matte finish, the ring will gradually develop a bit of a shine.

 To restore the original finish on your ring, you can always take it to a professional jeweler for re-polishing.
 If you bought your ring from us, simply send us an email at help@hiholden.com to get the re-polishing process started!
-Our re-polishing services start at just $40/item.
+Our re-polishing services start at $70/item.
 If you purchased your ring from us with an Extend Protection Plan and are within the coverage term, you can reach out to their virtual claims assistant here or call 877.248.7707 to file a re-polishing claim.

 The Bottom Line